Bkamahl/ReservableRooms/README.md

 Turn smart edit off and when selecting the entity class, clear and type reservableroom

 Then create a key called "RID" ( All caps ), then give it a value between 1 (one) through whatever number you want

+V1: First addon release

+V2: Added fancy feedback, and optimized PlayerSay hook and entire system with a table.